 Technology scales choice.
-Optionality returns the favor.
+Optionality returns the favour.

 To be clear, providing higher-end experiences to customers willing to pay more isn't new.
-First-class travel has been around in the United States at least since the Pullman Palace Cars first steamed down tracks in the 1870s.4 Preferred seating at plays and concerts based on ticket price has been around since the time of Shakespeare.5 The differences today are scale, complexity and volume.
-It's one thing to divide a 50-car train or 500-seat theater into sections and quite another to personalize service options to millions of customers across dozens of channels at any given moment.
+First-class travel has been around since the 19th century.
+Preferred seating at plays and concerts based on ticket price has been around since the time of Shakespeare.
+The differences today are scale, complexity and volume.
+It's one thing to divide a 50-car train or 500-seat theatre into sections and quite another to personalise service options to millions of customers across dozens of channels at any given moment.